 “Too often we underestimate the power of a touch, a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, all of which have the potential to turn a life around” ~ Leo Buscaglia.
-We are all blessed and posses skills and abilities that nobody else possesses quite like we do.
-God made each and every one of us unique and have a role to play in the world.
-Just like the body has different parts that make it whole the world has different components that make it complete.
-Those components represent you and I.
+We are all blessed and possess skills and abilities that nobody else has quite as we do.

 Happiness and Goals